ginkof/ginkof/README.md

 - 📊 I am learning Data Science and Machine Learning

-- 🎆 I am into Data Visualization [Instagram](https://www.instagram.com/gianalytics/)
+- 🎆 I am into Data Visualization - check out my [Instagram](https://www.instagram.com/gianalytics/)

 - 🎶 When I was younger I was a pianist